Life and work of Jean-Baptiste Pierre Le Brun (1748–1813)

 Contrary to the conventions of art patronage in seventeenth-century France, in the Low Countries the influence of the aristocracy and clergy on art production had been minimal.
 According to Le Brun, this explains why there were so few Dutch history painters and so many genre and landscape painters.
 In his great enthusiasm for Dutch painting he praised the school's color harmony, brushwork, meticulous detail and unsurpassed illusionism.28 In line with his personal predilections and judgments, a coherent group of painters can be distinguished within the framework of the Galerie.
 Not surprisingly, it was Rembrandt van Rijn (1606–1669) who took the lead.
 Owing to the artist's fame and exceptional talent, Rembrandt had gathered many pupils.
-Le Brun listed no less than seventeen disciples, among whom were Ferdinand Bol, Govaert Flinck and above all Gerrit Dou.29 Interestingly, Le Brun considered Dou was superior to his master and mentioned six of Dou's disciples, including the Leiden painter Gabriel Metsu.30 His esteem was such that his praise for Metsu was lyrical.
+Le Brun listed no less than seventeen disciples, among whom were Ferdinand Bol, Govaert Flinck and above all Gerrit Dou.29 Interestingly, Le Brun considered Dou to be superior to his master and mentioned six of Dou's disciples, including the Leiden painter Gabriel Metsu.30 His esteem was such that his praise for Metsu was lyrical.
 In line with the Galerie's character, Le Brun associated the work of Metsu to that of many other painters and vice versa.

 C'est un très grand peintre dans la manière de Metzu.
 On les [les ouvrages] paye aussi cher que ceux de Gabriel Metzu.31

 The Galerie not only had a theoretical basis, but rested on Le Brun's impressive connoisseurship and profound understanding of Dutch painting as well.
-Le Brun'sinnovative approach was an ambitious combination of several innovative tendencies.
+Le Brun's innovative approach was an ambitious combination of several innovative tendencies.
 Although not the first in any, he was nonetheless the first to combine them into an illustrated survey of great breadth.
 According to the French art historian Gilberte Émile-Mâle (1913–2008), through the Galerie it was Le Brun who should be credited for having introduced Dutch painting to French amateurs and art professionals in the eighteenth century.33

-Although the selection of 157 painters in the Galerie can not be detached from Le Brun's commercial interests, the Frenchman seems to have acted upon a sincere desire for art historical justice.
+Although the selection of 157 painters in the Galerie cannot be detached from Le Brun's commercial interests, the Frenchman seems to have acted upon a sincere desire for art historical justice.
 First in breaking the persistent focus on names.
 Second—and this is crucial to the Galerie—in introducing and positioning unknown masters and the disclosure of their oeuvres.
 Le Brun presented these unknown masters as découvertes.34

 Le Brun had always seen himself as a painter.
 This fact was crucial to the development of his connoisseurship, and it likewise conferred him a certain prestige.
 In 1792, Le Brun offered his services to the restoration commission of the Muséum Nationale.
 Le Brun projected himself as himself as eloquent and confident connoisseur.
 As he wrote himself: the "complete and accurate knowledge" gives us an impression of the extent in which he regarded himself judicious.35

-In 1956, Émile-Mâle, Le Brun's first biographer, defined him as the greatest connoisseur of his time; capable, conscientious and reliable.
-In an interesting article, also published in 1956, the French art historian A.P. de Mirimonde (1897–1985) characterized Le Brun as a curious spirit with a sharp eye and an intuition for the rare and precious.
+In 1956, Gilberte Émile-Mâle, Le Brun's first biographer, defined him as the greatest connoisseur of his time; capable, conscientious and reliable.
+In an interesting article, also published in 1956, the French art historian Albert P. de Mirimonde (1897–1985) characterized Le Brun as a curious spirit with a sharp eye and an intuition for the rare and precious.
 As a result of his intensive traveling, these rare qualities were constantly evolving.36 In Rediscoveries in Art, Haskell wrote that Le Brun was, in fact, "the first connoisseur to break with the prevailing habit of trying to attribute as many pictures as possible to the great and established names and to insist instead on the value of rarity and unfamiliarity.37 38 Haskell considers Le Brun exemplary: "In his own person, he sums up so many of the influences that will be concerning us [in Rediscoveries in Art. red.]."39